| WORD, construction. One or more syllables which when united convey an

 Of execution.
 Vide 3 Bl.
 Com.
 273; 1 Tidd, Pr.
 93; Gould on Pl. c.
 2, s.
 1.

+There are several kinds of writs, some of which are mentioned below.
 WRIT DE BONO ET MALO.
 An ancient writ which was issued in the case of

 each prisoner, instead of a general commission of general jail delivery for all